emanking203/King-Emily-Portfolio/final_project_part2.md

 Person 1 Responses

+1. I was generally aware of the information before seeing the visualizations, but I was unaware of the percentages on each visualization.
+The numerical data was shocking, especially the numbers on visualizations 4 and 6.

+2. Honestly, the visualizations made me a little sad, just because so many people are unaware of the importance of orchestras in our communities and representation of those communities in orchestras.
+I wish more people could look at them, specifically people in charge of these orchestras so somebody can feel as shocked as I felt and feel more compelled to make a change.

+3. No questions!
+None of them were confusing

+4. Absolutely.

+5. Is there any relevant data about where women composers are being programmed more frequently based on the communities the orchestras are in?
+Could you add anything about the types of communities and groups of people (demographically? age group, economic status) orchestras impact/should impact the most to accompany your first visualization?
+Can you use the word "programming" instead of "choosing" in your last sketch?
+I really like your color choice.

 Person 2 Responses

 1. I did not know this information before seeing the visualizations.
 I wasn’t that surprised though, I could definitely see this being an issue in the arts.